flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

     ^^Departure ILS^^

-    When selecting the SID earlier in the flight plan section, the A380X should have autopopulated the ILS/LOC frequency under the `LS` heading.
+    When selecting the SID earlier in the flight plan section, the A380X should have auto-populated the ILS/LOC frequency under the `LS` heading.
 If it hasn't, we can manually insert it for centerline guidance on take off.

     Our departure runway is EDDM/08L (runway 08 left), which has a frequency of `109.50`.
-When inputting a frequency, and we are in range of the ILS, it will autopopulate the identifier and course.
+When inputting a frequency, and we are in range of the ILS, it will auto-populate the identifier and course.
 You could also enter the identifier `IMNE` and it would automatically fill in the frequency.

     If the ILS information was not automatically populated, you can select the `IDENT` field under the `LS` header and type in `IMNE` and then press `ENTER`.
 The other fields will automatically get populated.